Leaflet/Leaflet/CONTRIBUTING.md

 ### Setting up the Build System

-The Leaflet build system uses [Node](http://nodejs.org/), and the [Jake](http://jakejs.com/) Javascript build tool.
+The Leaflet build system uses [NodeJS](http://nodejs.org/).
-To set up the Leaflet build system, install Node then run the following commands in the project root to install dependencies:
+To set up the Leaflet build system, install [NodeJS](https://nodejs.org/).
+Then run the following commands in the project root to install dependencies:

 ```
 npm install